watson/request-stats/README.md

 Get stats on your Node.js HTTP server requests.

-Emits an `stats` event for each request with a single object as its first argument, containing the following properties:
+Emits a `stats` event for each request with a single object as its first argument, containing the following properties:

 - `ok`: `true` if the connection was closed correctly and `false` otherwise
 - `time`: The milliseconds it took to serve the request